 Every device on the Internet has an Internet Protocol (IP) address.
 To access information from the Internet, such as the page you are reading now, requires access via this IP address.
 This string of numbers and, in the case of IPv6, letters tells the browser the location of a server, letting it look there for a particular file.

 There are a couple of problems with this system: Memorizing a string of random characters is difficult, making IP addresses a no-go in advertising.
-Also, a website may be spread across several servers, each with its own IP address.
+A website may also span multiple servers, each with its own IP address.
 If the user only knows one of these addresses and the server linked to that address is down at the moment, they can’t access the site.

 That’s where domain names come in: These are names that combine words or phrases with a dot and a suffix indicating the type of site it is.
 This memorable name can be typed into the address bar of a browser, and from there, the browser can contact a Domain Name Server (DNS) to get a list of IP addresses associated with the domain name.
 The user has something he or she can easily remember, and if one server is down, the browser can try other IP addresses associated with the domain name.

 The Internet Corporation controls the structure of domain names for Assigned Names and Numbers (ICANN).
-Among other tasks, they release new top-level domains that can be used by domain name registrars.
+Among other tasks, they release new top-level domains for domain name registrars to use.

 Every domain name ends with a top-level domain (TLD), a short phrase that defines the website’s basic purpose.
+After choosing your TLD, the next step in the process to create your own web domain.
 There are six primary TLDs, with several others either available through informal registration methods or proposed for future use:

 - com: Commercial

-- net: Networks, first seen as a domain for portals to multiple computers and services, are now mostly used as an alternative to com.
+- net: Originally designed as a domain for portals to multiple computers and services, networks are now mostly used as an alternative to “.com.”

 - org: Organization